 A fourth type of justice is where we meet the rub between what the Bible requires of us in human government and what we might call ideological social justice.

-The question at hand is this: as an agent of God’s justice, what is the state’s responsibility as it concerns the coercive distribution of burdens and resources?
-What is God’s intention through the state?
-What is our due as human beings?
+The question at hand is this: as an agent of God’s justice to see that people are given their due, what is the state’s responsibility to its people as it concerns the coercive distribution of burdens and resources?

 We have Bible verses that regulated Israel’s national life with respect to the poor with laws that allowed the poor to glean from the fields (Ex.
 23:10; Deut.
 24:19–22).
 One could argue from those texts to social safety nets of one kind or another.
 But today’s cries for social justice are not just stronger appeals to help the destitute, but something altogether different.